lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 If you set the ``spex_vers`` parameter but not the ``spex_root`` parameter, the AtomDB table files will be looked for in (1) the current working directory and (2) the location specified by ``soxs_data_dir`` in the :ref:`config`.
-The current default version of the SPEX thermal model in SOXS is 3.06.01.
+The current default version of the SPEX thermal model in SOXS is 3.07.03.

-The range of temperatures supported by the SPEX model is kT = .

 .. _mekal-spectra: